Security in OpenAPI

 security scheme:

-Security can be disabled for a specific operation by providing an empty array ([]
+You can disable security for a specific operation by providing an empty array ([]

 ) in the list of security requirements.